SFTtech/openage-masterserver/README.md

 install.
 Executables can be built using `stack build`.

-The server can be started by running `stack exec openage-masterserver` The port it is listening on and the database login credentials are specified in the config file /etc/openage/masterserver.cfg.
+The server can be started by running `stack exec openage-masterserver`.
+The port it is listening on and the database login credentials are specified in the config file /etc/openage/masterserver.cfg.